mxmader/openapi-perf-testing/README.md

 * `Number_Of_Passes` - number of times each API call is to be made for the purposes of computing average response time.
 * `Path_Blacklist` - list of paths for which API calls shall not be made / no measurements will be taken
-* `Path_Whitelist` - list of paths for which API calls shall be made; no nother paths will be used when this list is present.
+* `Path_Whitelist` - list of paths for which API calls shall be made; no other paths will be used when this list is present.

 # Script usage